PMax Audience Signals: How to Guide Google’s AI Toward Your Best Customers

 Align Creative Assets With Your Audience Signals

-Audience signals work best when the matching creative speaks directly to that particular audience’s needs and language.
+Audience signals work best when the matching creative speaks directly to that audience's needs and language.
 Generic ads paired with specific signals is a recipe for mediocre performance.

 Consistent messaging between audience, ad, and landing page boosts conversion rates enough to offset PMax's lack of granular placement control.
 When everything aligns, the funnel works.